nalinda05kl/nonlinear_activations/README.md

  - The nonlinearity of activation functions used in deep learning models is crucial for the success of predictive models.
 Several simple nonlinear functions, including Rectified Linear Unit (ReLU) and Leaky-ReLU (L-ReLU) are commonly used in neural networks to impose the nonlinearity.
 In practice, these functions remarkably enhance the model accuracy.
 However, there is limited insight into the effects of nonlinearity in neural networks on their performance.
 Here, we investigate the performance of neural network models as a function of nonlinearity using ReLU and L-ReLU activation functions in the context of different model architectures and data domains.
 We use entropy as a measurement of the randomness, to quantify the effects of nonlinearity in different architecture shapes on the performance of neural networks.
 We show that the ReLU nonliearity is a better choice for activation function mostly when the network has sufficient number of parameters.
 However, we found that the image classification models with transfer learning seem to perform well with L-ReLU in fully connected layers.
 We show that the entropy of hidden layer outputs in neural networks can fairly represent the fluctuations in information loss as a function of nonlinearity.
 Furthermore, we investigate the entropy profile of shallow neural networks as a way of representing their hidden layer dynamics.

 ### This repository consists of following codes:
  - **Folder: Performance_vs_num_par**: The accuracy and loss calculated for different model architecturs using the MNIST data set as a function of linearity in the network.
 Both MNIST-digits and MNIST-fashion data sets were tested.
 Five model architecture shapes were tested by varing the number of parameters per layer (width).
+Following studies were performed;
+   - Accuracy vs number of parameters for fixed architecture shape
+   - Accuracy vs linearity of the network as a function of number of paramters
+   - Accuracy vs linearity of the network as a function of network architecture shape
  - **Folder: performance_vs_data_domain**: Loss calculated based on different data domains and with/without transfer learning.
    - Regression: Simulated data with 8, 16, 24 features
    - Classification (w/o TL): MNIST-fashion and MNIST-digits
    - Classification (w TL): FOOD-11, Dog Breeds, cifar10
      - TL pre-trained models: VGG16, VGG19, Xception, InceptionV3, ResNet50
  - **Folder: Entropy**: Entropy calculation for each layer and its variations under different nonlinearities and model architectures.
-Following studies were performed;
+Following studies were performed and two data sets (MNIST-digits, MNIST-fashion) were tested.
    - Entropy profile of hidden layers as a function of nonlinearity in the network
    - Entropy profile of hidden layres as a function of model architecture